survivejs/webpack-book/manuscript/output/03_multiple_pages.md

 ## Generating Multiple Pages

 To generate multiple separate pages, they should be initialized somehow.
-We should also be able to return a configuration for each page, so webpack will pick them up and process them through the multi-compiler mode.
+You should also be able to return a configuration for each page, so webpack will pick them up and process them through the multi-compiler mode.

 ### Abstracting Pages